springer-math/Mathematics-of-Epidemics-on-Networks/docs/EoN.rst

 **EoN** consists of several sets of algorithms.

 - The first deals with **stochastic simulation of epidemics on networks**.
-The most significant of these are `fast_SIS` and `fast_SIR` which significantly outperform Gillespie algorithms (also included).
+  The most significant of these are `fast_SIS` and `fast_SIR` which usually outperform Gillespie algorithms (also included).
 These algorithms are discussed in more detail in the appendix of the book.

 - A significant extension of these simulations is a set of tools designed to **visualize and animate simulated epidemics**, and generally help investigate a given stochastic simulation.

 - Another set deals with **numerical solution of systems of analytic equations** derived in the book.
 For these it is possible to either provide the degree distribution, or simply use a network and let the code determine the degree distribution.

 - There are a few additional algorithms which are not described in the book, but which we believe will be useful.
 Most notably, related to visualization and generation of animations.

 Distributed under MIT license.
 See :download:`license.txt<../license.txt>` for full details.

 Simulation Toolkit
 ------------------
 This submodule deals with epidemic simulation.
 We start with a quick list of the functions with links to the individual functions.
 A brief description is below.

 Quick list